Rahuletto/rocket/README.md

 Rocket's interface is modern and sleek, making your coding sessions a visual treat.
 It’s designed to be easy on the eyes and boost your productivity.

 ### 🌍 Made for macOS
-Rocket is built to work seamlessly on `macOS` with `Apple Silicon`.
+Rocket is built to work seamlessly on `macOS` with `Apple Silicon` and `Intel`.
 No fuss, no muss—just smooth coding on your favorite platform.

 ## The Trade-Offs